Reigning ‘Jeopardy!’ Champ James Holzhauer Has Begun Donating His Prize Money To Charity

 — People (@people) May 25, 2019

-The champ also intends to treat his tennis-loving family to an experience they won’t ever forget by buying them tickets to see the US Open.
-He joked that with every new game he wins, their view of the match is getting a little better.

 Even though Holzhauer is clearly a highly intelligent contestant who knows how to play the game well, not all Jeopardy! viewers appreciate his talent.
 During nearly every game, he surges well above his opponents in mere minutes, turning the game quite quickly into a runaway.
-For some, this has been the show fairly predictable in recent weeks and has taken some of the entertainment aspect out of it.
+For some, this has made the show fairly predictable in recent weeks and has taken some of the entertainment aspect out of it.

-Other viewers are turned off by Holzhauer’s obvious confidence, which is clear through the way he portrays himself during each game.
+Other viewers are turned off by Holzhauer’s obvious confidence, which is clear in the way he portrays himself during each game.
 He expresses very little hesitancy when answering a question, takes full advantage of the Daily Doubles, and rarely gets an answer incorrect.

 “The look on tonight’s #jeopardychallengers says it all,” one fan of the show tweeted last week.